 If you have an older computer and find the scan is slowing things down, you have the option to Pause the scan while you complete your other tasks.

 Malwarebytes Anti Malware monitoring service takes up about 235Mb RAM (Random Access Memory) - A small amount by today's standards.

 An active Scan can take up some CPU (Central Processing Unit) power, but this fluctuates throughout the scanning process.

 You can then select the Resume Scan button to pick up the scanning where it left off.

-When the Malwarebytes Anti Malware scan completes, and assuming your computer is free from malicious programs, you receive the following message.
+When the Malwarebytes Anti Malware scan completes, and assuming your computer is free from malicious programs, you receive the hyper scan completed successfully message.

 However, if you have any Malware infections, you will see a window that details the threats detected, and option(s) to deal with each threat.

 If you see this message, ensure all infections are selected, then click the Remove Selected button.
 The Malwarebytes Anti Malware program removes the captured Malware from your machine.

 You have the option to save the results of your scans to a text file or other file format if you wish.

 Alternatively, click the History button to view any threats quarantined, and application logs detailing the outcomes of system scans performed by you or on a predefined schedule.